LuisPascualUX/LuisPascualUX/README.md

 - UX research and strategy
 - DesignOps and team workflows
 - Accessibility and inclusive design
-- Systems thinking and design systems
+- Systems thinking and Design systems

 ## 🌱 I’m currently learning...
 - Advanced prototyping with Figma